min2ha/ukwa-site/content/target/40450/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# First World War and it's impact on Worksop, Nottinghamshire, The

 A project that focuses on exploring the heritage of Worksop and it's surrounding villages during the First World War.